TomRadford/TomRadford/README.md

 🌱 I’m currently learning GraphQL.

-💞️ I’m looking to collaborate on project which aid creatives, particularly within film production.
+💞️ I’m looking to collaborate on project which aid creatives, particularly within video production.

 📫 How to reach me tom@theradford.com